Record 2.7m people referred for cancer checks after pandemic decline | ITV News

 Facilities such as one-stop shops for tests, mobile clinics and cancer symptom hotlines are helping to ensure people are diagnosed and treated as early as possible, the health service said.

-It comes after MPs warned that Covid-related disruption mean more people will not have cancer diagnosed until it has reached a later stage, when it is harder to treat.
+It comes after MPs warned that Covid-related disruption means more people will not have cancer diagnosed until it has reached a later stage, when it is harder to treat.

 In a report earlier this month, the Health and Social Care Committee said three million fewer people in the UK were invited for cancer screening between March and September 2020.